So many terms, and often some confusion around these terms within the Telecoms industry.

 M2M (GSMA SGP.01/.02): targeting M2M devices and applicable to non-end-user interactive environments.
 Here, profiles are pushed from the MNO.
 This standard was never widely adopted by MNO's due to cost and technical limitations.

-4. The new, emerging GSMA RSP standard (SGP.31/.32):
+4. The new, emerging GSMA RSP standard (SGP.32):

-Adoption by MNOs and the wider ecosystem such as hardware providers is unlikely before 2025+.
+This is specific to IoT applications and for network and UI constrained devices where eSIMS can not be manually activated.
+Adoption by MNOs and the wider ecosystem such as hardware providers is unlikely before 2026+.
+Full technical specs here.

 Status of eSIM functionality in South Africa

-Multi-IMSI SIM
+Multi-IMSI SIMs

 Multi-IMSI is a concept developed to overcome the single profile limitation set by UICC.
 The Multi-IMSI packages multiple MNO profiles (IMSI) in a single SIM card.
-The MNO profiles are managed by an applet running on the SIM
+The MNO profiles are managed by an applet running on the SIM.
+These are typically used for roaming between mobile networks.

 What is an iSIM?